romayneeastmond/azure-openai-angular/README.markdown

 Accepts document uploads in PDF, Word, text, and markdown formats.
 Uses the document_threshold and threshold environment variables to determine how much of the document to initially load into the conversation's context window.
 The entire document content is vectorized with the associated prompt, which allows for vectorized searches to return sementatic content into the conversation's context.

+## Add Document Filters to Conversation Context

+Gives the ability to specify exactly what pages should be added to document context.
+Ignores document_treshold and threshold environment variables.
+Furthermore, it allows the filtered sections of the document to be vectorized to return additional semantic content.
+Got inspiration from print dialogue select ranges, e.g. 1-5, 8, 11-13.

 ## Instant Interrogation of Documents

 Allows for instantaneous interrogation of documents regardless of size or the provided format.
 This is achieved by integration with two [Azure Python Serverless Functions](https://github.com/romayneeastmond/azure-python-serverless-functions).
 One responsible for the document load and the other for finding cosine similarities results.